zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 > During our transition from using AirWatch to manage our Macs to the new tool, JAMF, we needed to implement a number of security changes that altered the way our end users were working.
 During this period, Zach was instrumental in helping us to support our developers.
 >
-> As an engineer, I’m one of only 2 people who provision applications and tools that the developers use.
-We don’t know how to use many of the tools we deploy.
+> As an engineer, I'm one of only 2 people who provision applications and tools that the developers use.
+We don't know how to use many of the tools we deploy.
 Zach is a critical contact, and his support was absolutely key to this major management change.
 His input made this modification go very smoothly.
 If not for his input, our team would have spent countless hours researching and learning applications that are not part of our positions.
 >
-> Zach is a critical member of our agency, and I can’t praise him enough for his efforts and contributions to the success of our mission.
+> Zach is a critical member of our agency, and I can't praise him enough for his efforts and contributions to the success of our mission.
 >
 > -- Mike, JAMF Admin, Device Management Engineering Team